 Writing regularly also forces yourself to always stay sharp and not to slack down.
 Acquiring this new habit improves your photographic skills manifold.
 Articles you write may also spark a discussion and encourage different ways of perspectives.

-How to create Your Photography Blog
+Starting Your Photography Blog

-It might sound very basic, but remember that the name you chose after starting a photography blog will stick with you for a very long time.
+It might sound very basic, but remember that the name you chose after starting a blog will stick with you for a very long time.
 Once you have yourself established as a brand, there is no easy change without losing a bulk of your audience.
 Therefore you should take your time and evaluate different names and don’t take the first one that comes to your mind just because it sounds cool at first.

 Typical names for your photography blog would include your first and last name sometimes followed by “photo”.
 If you have a name that can be easily remembered and hasn’t a too extraordinary spelling that would be my recommendation.
 It might not sound fancy, but you can’t-do anything wrong at all also.